omnixtar/omnixtar.github.io/mlm/index.md

 ### Secure Lookup using Hash Code

+1\.
 Hash code, defined as a string encoded from a hash number, in base 64 or base 16 or other convenient encoding scheme, can be used as index in [hash tables](https://en.wikipedia.org/wiki/Hash_table).

+2\.
 However, a crucial but relatively unknown property of hash code, which can be paraphrased as "hashing a hash code with a random string produces another hash", or in pseudocode:

 - hash(hash + string) ⟶ hash

+3\.
+Using hash together with public key cryptography, the hash of public key can be used as a convenient user identifier.

 ```
 {"x":"REG","p":"Du8iBzaMkw==","h":"HYfPy1agMA==","t":"2025-07-02T08:13:13.449Z"}